Public Benefits and HIV in the U.S.

 3. TANF (Temporary Assistance for Needy Families)

 This used to be called AFDC (Aid to Families with Dependent Children), but since 1997 it has been called TANF.
 The Office of Family Assistance, which is a part of the US Department of Health and Human Services (DHHS), manages the TANF and tribal TANF programs.
 States receive monies from the federal government to distribute to their residents.
 Because states give out the assistance, the rules for qualifying vary by state.
-Single parents, pregnant women, 2-parent families in which one or both parents are disabled, and some other family situations may qualify you for TANF.
-Income and resource limits, as well as time limits (usually 5 years) and work requirements, apply.
+Single parents, pregnant women, two-parent families in which one or both parents are disabled, and some other family situations may qualify you for TANF.
+Income and resource limits, as well as time limits (usually five years) and work requirements, apply.
 SSI benefits may affect eligibility.
 To find help for your family, go to this website and enter your state of residence.

 If you are an eligible single parent, you may be able to get TANF grants for your children and/or yourself.
 TANF can also come with Medicaid, but the program is time limited to five years unless you qualify for a special exception.
 Contact your state for more information.
 If you are unable to work after five years, you probably want to apply for Social Security Disability.